 Rogue antivirus programs from FakeRean/Braviax family removal:

-NOTE: If you cannot run remover, try to right-click on it and select "Run as administrator".
-If installation of spyware remover fails, or you can't open .exe files you can try our Customized installer, built by our technicians to bypass spyware infections and install removers anyway.
-It is a DOS program, that most of spyware doesn't block.
+NOTE: If you cannot run remover, right-click on it and select "Run as administrator".
+If installation of spyware remover fails, or you cannot open .exe files, try the Customized installer built by our technicians to bypass spyware infections and install removers regardless.
+It is a DOS program, that most spyware does not block.

-If You Can't open your browser (Internet explorer, Firefox, Google Chrome or Opera):
+If you cannot open your browser (Internet explorer, Firefox, Google Chrome, or Opera):

-Fake antivirus program will generate fake warning after pressing ENTER. please ignore it and click "No, stay unprotected..." on this message
+The fake antivirus program will generate a fake warning after pressing ENTER.
+Ignore it and click "No, stay unprotected..." on this message.

-File download dialog will appear saying you are downloading file installer.com.
-Click Run, wait for download to finish then follow the on-screen instructions.
-Windows may warn you that opening unknown files may be unsafe, please ignore these warnings.
+File download dialogue will appear, reporting that you are downloading file installer.com.
+Click Run, wait for download to finish, and then follow the on-screen instructions.
+Windows may warn you that opening unknown files may be unsafe.
+Ignore these warnings.

-If your Internet browsers work, you can use this button to download customized installer.
+If your Internet browsers work, use this button to download customized installer.

-Manual removal of fake antivirus programs from FakeRean/Braviax family:
+Manual removal of fake antivirus programs from the FakeRean/Braviax family:

-Some spyware can block downloading spyware removers.
-If You can't download it using default location, try one of the alternative download locations below:
+Some spyware block the download of spyware removers.
+If you are unable to download it using the default location, try one of the alternative download locations below:

 - Location 2